Kellyville, New South Wales: Commercial areas

-The newly opened North Kellyville Square located on the corner of Withers and Hezlett Roads to the north of the suburb provides a Woolworths and specialty stores to the area which is booming in population.
+Opened in July 2017, North Kellyville Square is located on the corner of Withers and Hezlett Roads to the north of the suburb provides residents with a Woolworths supermarket and specialty stores.

-Furthermore in 2023 Kellyville Grove Shopping Centre which also contains another Woolworths supermarket and othe speciality stores opened up in the south of the suburb close to the new housing developments around Memorial Avenue.
+Furthermore in December 2023 Kellyville Grove Shopping Centre, which also contains another Woolworths supermarket and othe speciality stores, opened in the south of the suburb close to the new housing developments around Memorial Avenue.

 Residential areas

 Kellyville possesses a combination of semi-rural, older suburban and modern residences offering a variety of lifestyles, spanning from medium-density townhouse developments along Kellyville Shopping Plaza to opulent residences sited adjacent to natural creeks and bushlands.
 As a result of the suburb's strategic location, Kellyville offers a relaxed and quiet lifestyle being surrounded by rural areas and suburban Castle Hill, Baulkham Hills and Glenhaven.